Ralim/IronOS/Documentation/Menu.md

 ## Soldering mode

 In this mode the iron works as you would expect, pressing either button will take you to a temperature change screen.
-Use each button to go up and down in temperature.
-Pressing both buttons will exit you from the temperature menu (or wait 3 seconds and it will time out).
+- Use each button to go up/down in temperature.
+Pressing both buttons will exit from the temperature menu (or wait 3 seconds and it will time out).
-Pressing both buttons or holding the button near the USB will exit the soldering mode.
+- Pressing both buttons or holding the rear button (`-/B`) will exit Soldering Mode.
-Holding the button at the front of the iron will enter boost mode (if enabled).
+- Holding the front button (`+/A`) will enter [Boost mode](/Documentation/Menu.md#boost-mode) (if enabled).

-## Settings Menu
+## Settings Mode

 This menu allows you to cycle through all the options and set their values.
 The button near the USB cycles through the options, and the one near the tip changes the selected option.